 The threat of disaster-related institutionalization has been an ongoing concern in the disability community for well over a decade.
 During Hurricane Katrina in 2005, NCD found that disaster response plans often did not include protocols to evacuate people with psychiatric disabilities.
-In that report, NCD considered a person with a disability to have been institutionalized if the person was living in the community the day before the disaster and did not return to home or a similar setting after the disaster.
+In that report, NCD considered a person with a disability to have been institutionalized if the person was living in the wide lack of access planning, inadequate support, and non-existent services at local shelters.
+Disability bias and misunderstanding about the rights and needs of disaster-impacted people with disabilities amplify the risk of institutionalization as a solution.
+Despite the Department of Justice (DOJ) 2007 guidance regarding the right of people with disabilities to be served in the most integrated setting appropriate to their needs in a disaster, NCD observed that in recent disasters, people with disabilities continued to be separated community the day before the disaster and did not return to home or a similar setting after the disaster.
 The report included recommendations to improve sheltering policies and procedures on the federal, state, and local level to ensure a better outcome for persons with disabilities during and after emergencies.
 Over 13 years later, NCD found that little had changed.